Bmdhia/Item_sales_predictions/README.md

 ![AI-Sales-Prediction](https://github.com/Bmdhia/Sales_Predictions/assets/136000177/ae56003f-7d2d-4348-abdd-9f8e0bfe14d2)

 # Sales predictions

+> Dhia Ben Marzouk

+## Background and motivation

-This project will be a sales prediction for food items sold at various stores
+#### This project will be a sales prediction for food items sold at various stores.

-Dhia Ben Marzouk

-### The objective of this is to assist the retailer in comprehending the characteristics of products and stores that have significant impacts on boosting sales.
+#### The objective of this is to assist the retailer in comprehending the characteristics of products and stores that have significant impacts on boosting sales.

 Data Source :